CartagoGit/NestGpt/README.md

 3. Execute `npm install` or `yarn` in terminal.
 4. Execute `npm run dev` or `yarn dev` in terminal.

+> You can use bun.js to run the app server too.

 ### On Docker mode to development

 3. Execute `docker compose up` in terminal.